ezraasfaw/computer-vision-car/README.md

 Please note that this is a student project and is meant for educational purposes.
 Use it at your own risk.
 Contributions and suggestions are welcome!

+## License
+This project is licensed under the terms of the MIT license.
+For more information, please refer to the LICENSE file.

 ## Contact

 For any queries or suggestions, please contact Ezra-Fikru Asfaw.